How to Calculate Process Sigma

 Step 3: Measure Your Opportunities and Defects

 Now that you have clear definitions of what an opportunity and defect are, you can measure them.
 The power company example is relatively straight forward, but sometimes you may need to set up a formal data collection plan and organize the process of data collection.

 Returning to our power company example, here is the data we collected:

 The process yield is calculated by subtracting the total number of defects from the total number of opportunities, dividing by the total number of opportunities, and finally multiplying the result by 100.

-No analysis would be complete without properly noting the assumptions that you have made.
-In the above analysis, we have assumed that the standard sigma shift of 1.5 is appropriate (the calculator allows you to specify another value), the data is normally distributed, and the process is stable.
+No analysis would be complete without properly noting the assumptions made.
+In the above table, we have assumed that the standard sigma shift of 1.5 is appropriate (the process sigma calculator allows you to specify another value), the data is normally distributed, and the process is stable.
 In addition, the calculations are made with using one-tail values of the normal distribution.